LTD Benefit Offsets

 Q: What if CA SDI denies my claim?

-Provide the denial letter to your LTD administrator.
-They should remove or reduce the CA SDI offset.
+Provide the EDD denial letter to your LTD administrator immediately.
+They must remove the CA SDI offset.

 Q: What if I receive less CA SDI than expected?

-Provide your approval letter and payment history.
-The offset should be based on actual CA SDI received, not estimated maximum.
+Provide your EDD approval letter and payment history.
+The offset must equal actual CA SDI received, not the estimated maximum.

 Q: Can I work part-time while on LTD?